aws-samples/aws-network-firewall-egress-domain-filter/README.md

 # Parameters for each components

-Please follow Input and Output following.
+Please follow the Terraform parameters as you need.

 ## `main.tf`